AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-profiles.md

 ### Supported image file formats for Smart Crop and Color Swatches

 The maximum supported input file size resolution is 16K.

-CMYK image format is not supported with smart crop.

 >[!NOTE]
 >